iioflow/docs/serialosc/troubleshooting.md

       - `crw-rw-rw-  1 root  wheel   20,   6 Nov  8 08:08 /dev/tty.usbserial-m1100368`
       - `crw-rw-rw-  1 root  wheel    9,   4 Oct 28 09:54 /dev/tty.usbmodemm44094551`

- **If you are running macOS 10.14 or earlier, then there are some additional troubleshooting steps to pursue:**
+ **If you have a pre-2021 grid and are running macOS 10.14 or earlier, then there are some additional troubleshooting steps to pursue:**

 3. In Terminal, confirm that you do not have any conflicting FTDI drivers installed:
     - execute `ls /System/Library/Extensions | grep FTDI`